Mastering Customer Retention Strategy

 App launched → Select vendor → Add item → Complete order

-Here’s the funnel for the company’s current users—each step in the funnel shows the number of users who moved on from the previous step.
-Of everyone who entered the funnel (by opening the app), 66% did all of the steps and completed an order.
+Here's the funnel for the company's current users—each step in the funnel shows the number of users who moved on from the previous step.
+Of everyone who entered the funnel by opening the app, 66% completed all the steps and executed the critical event, which was completing an order.

 When we segmented the funnel by platform (iOS, Android, or web), we found that users on iOS had a higher conversion rate through the critical funnel than web and Android.